-To avoid compatibility and stability problems, it is recommended that methylprednisolone sodium succinate be administered separately from other drugs whenever possible, as either IV push, through an IV medication chamber, as an IV "piggy-back" solution, or via an infusion pump (see section 6.6 Instructions for Use / Handling Preparation of Solutions).
+To avoid compatibility and stability problems, it is recommended that methylprednisolone sodium succinate (Solu-Medrol) be administered separately from other drugs whenever possible, as either IV push, through an IV medication chamber, or as an IV "piggy-back" solution or via an infusion pump (see Section 6.6.
+Special Precautions for Disposal and Other Handling).

-Some of the methylprednisolone sodium succinate formulations come with a diluent that contains benzyl alcohol (see section 4.4 Special Warnings and Precautions for Use, Use in Children).
+NOTE: Some of the methylprednisolone sodium succinate formulations come with a diluent that contains 0.9% w/v benzyl alcohol as preservative (see Section 4.4.
+Special Warnings and Precautions for Use, Use in Children).